 Once your site is complete it’s time to test all of your links before going live.
 If everything checks out then disable maintenance mode and watch your traffic.
 Be sure to listen for feedback and check for 404 errors so you can make adjustments as needed.

 Here’s my Divi version of the homepage of my GoDaddy website from WebsiteBuilder.
 What do you think?

 Using GoDaddy’s WebsiteBuilder for a few days was enough to make me want to stay with WordPress.
 If you use WebsiteBuilder I highly recommend making the switch as soon as possible.
 The sooner you switch the less content you’ll have to worry about.
-Even though making the switch is a copy and paste process, the flexibility and ease of using WordPress is worth the effort and will pay for itself in the long run.
+Even though making the switch is a copy-and-paste process, the flexibility and ease of using WordPress are worth the effort and will pay for themselves in the long run.

 Now we’d like to hear from you!